deadSwank001/Data_Dump/README.md

 I call it Project YellowPages. or User-Finder-Experience. : you can use this resource to better network.
 Help me keep the economy running.

+The Progression was from :
+B-raz Index.csv to -> .csv(2) to B-Raz Index Orgo].

 : send e-mails to User-Finder-Experience@proton.me and we will help you find the necessary people you are looking for.

 Thanks